Kendayan people

-The Kendayan (also known as Dayak Kenyan or Kanayatn) are an Indonesian ethnic group native to Kalimantan, Indonesia in Borneo.
+The Kendayan (also known as Dayak Kenyan or Kanayatn) are an Indonesian ethnic group native to West Kalimantan, Indonesia in Borneo.
 The population of the group is around 366,000.

 Language

 Kanayatn languages has a high dialectal variety, it encompass the Brahe, Badame, Jare, and Bang App dialects.
 Socio-linguistically, it is very difficult to specify the language repertoire because it is used with various dialects and patois pronunciation.
 However, these languages are all considered a part of the Malayic language family which also includes Indonesia's official language, Bahasa Indonesia.

 The increased adoption of Indonesian words by the Kanayatn has drastically changed Dayak Kanayatn dialects for modern speakers.
 With many speakers of traditional dialects in the older generations, this change has resulted in communication problems between generations.

 Weapons

 The Tangkitn is a unique weapon to the Kanayatn people and was used as their primary head-hunting weapon in the past.
 In the Salako language, the Tangkitn is also referred to as the Parang Pandat.
 The Kanayatn tribe employed shields to deflect attacks from swords.
 According to the Kanayatn people in Mempawah (Compaq-mem pa wah Hulu-mental-too-Sada Niang), there are two types of shields in Kanayatn culture: Gun amp and Jabakng.
 However, according to Kanayatn members in Landak (including sea Ambawang and Kuala Mandor), there is just one type of shield, namely Gun amp.